Can and Can´t

 B: Hello Mario!
 How’s everything going?

 A: Everything’s good.
-Look, I’m planning a party in my house next Saturday.
-Can you invite some friends?
+Look, I’m planning a party in my house next Saturday. you invite some friends?

-A: Awesome.
-Can they dance Salsa music?
+A: Awesome. they dance Salsa music?

 A: Never mind.
 We’ll have a lot of fun.